mattdonnelly/MDHTMLLabel/README.md

 MDHTMLLabel is a lightweight, easy to use class for rendering text containing HTML tags on iOS 6.0+.
 It behaves almost exactly the same as UILabel and allows you to fully customize its appearence with added features thanks to CoreText.
 It also lets you handle when a user taps or holds down a link in the label unlike many similar libraries.

+It provides:

+- Link interaction
+- Auto-detection of URLs not wrapped in anchor tags
+- Bold and italic text styles
+- Color and stroke styles
+- Identation, kerning and line spacing settings
+- Text shadow styles

 ## Getting Started

 ### Installation with CocoaPods